 3.2.2.
-Turbulence at ZF Maxima
+Turbulence at ZF maxima

-In contrast to the ZF minima, the regions around the ZF maxima cannot support a Kelvin-Helmholtz instability because the Rayleigh-Kuo criterion for instability is not satisfied there (Kuo 1949; Zhu et al. 2018a): see Appendix C.2.
+In contrast to the ZF minima, the regions around the ZF maxima cannot support a KH instability because the Rayleigh-Kuo criterion for instability is not satisfied there (Kuo 1949; Zhu, Zhou & Dodin 2018a) (see appendix C.2).
 The ITG instability in these regions is significantly weaker than that at the ZF minima and does not appear to saturate in a similar fashion (by cancelling the equilibrium temperature gradient).
-The profile of the zonal-temperature gradient shown in Figure 8 suggests that the instability might not even be localised to the ZF maximum itself: there are two peaks of the zonaltemperature gradient visible on either side of the ZF maximum at $x \approx 47$ at t = 10.
-The poloidal scale of the modes at the ZF maxima is significantly longer than that at the ZF minima, see Appendix C.3.2.
+The profile of the zonal temperature gradient shown in figure 8 suggests that the instability might not even be localised to the ZF maximum itself: there are two peaks of the zonal temperature gradient visible on either side of the ZF maximum at $x \approx 47$ at t = 10.
+The poloidal scale of the modes at the ZF maxima is significantly longer than that at the ZF minima (see appendix C.3.2).

-Additionally, an asymmetric flattening of the zonal shear develops on one side of the ZF maximum, accompanied by a drift of the location of this maximum in the opposite direction (such a flattening is seen to the right of the central ZF maximum at $x \approx 47$ in Figure 8).
-Eventually, ferdinons are launched in the direction of the flattening (see also Section 3.3).
+Additionally, an asymmetric flattening of the zonal shear develops on one side of the ZF maximum, accompanied by a drift of the location of this maximum in the opposite direction (such a flattening is seen to the right of the central ZF maximum at $x \approx 47$ in figure 8).
+Eventually, ferdinons are launched in the direction of the flattening (see also § 3.3).
 This is likely due to the inability of the diminished zonal shear there to suppress the nonzonal perturbations.
-The burst of ferdinons causes the ZF maxima to change the direction of its drift and a flattening of the zonal shear develops on the opposite side.
-This causes an oscillation of the position of the ZF maximum, as seen in the bottom panel of Figure 11.
+The burst of ferdinons causes the ZF maximum to change the direction of its drift and a flattening of the zonal shear develops on the opposite side.
+This causes an oscillation of the position of the ZF maximum, as seen in figure 11(b).

-Thus, while turbulence is suppressed by zonal shear in the shear zones and by the cancellation of the equilibrum temperature gradient by the zonal temperature around the ZF minima, the regions around the ZF maxima remain locally unstable.
+Thus, while turbulence is suppressed by zonal shear in the shear zones and by the cancellation of the equilibrium temperature gradient by the zonal temperature around the ZF minima, the regions around the ZF maxima remain locally unstable.
 As long as the zonal shear in the shear zones is strong enough to suppress turbulence, this instability is tamed, with any perturbations launched from the unstable regions into the shear zones unable to survive.
-Once the zonal shear decays below a certain level, it is no longer able to suppress these perturbations ("ferdinons", see Section 3.3) and a turbulent burst is initiated.
-Thus, the quasi-stationary zonal staircase contains the seeds of its own destruction: the perilous combination of decaying ZFs and unstable convections zones around the ZF maxima.
+Once the zonal shear decays below a certain level, it is no longer able to suppress these perturbations (ferdinons; see § 3.3) and a turbulent burst is initiated.

 FIGURE 17.
-Numerically determined time-averaged values of δ [see (3.7)] at the global maximum (left) and global minimum (right) of the ZFs in the simulations whose heat flux is shown in Figure 6.
+Numerically determined time-averaged values of δ (see 3.7) at the global maximum (a) and global minimum (b) of the ZFs in the simulations whose heat flux is shown in figure 6.
 We find no significant variation of δ with χ or κ_T , except at large χ .